eivindbohler/itxllama/README.md

 # ITX-Llama User's Guide

 > **Note**
-> This document is still a work-in-progress.
+> This document is still a work in progress.
 For feedback, suggestions, etc. - please add a post to the [Vogons thread][vogons-thread].

 ### Contents